trade show etiquette

 How to Handle Tough Situations with Grace

-For instance:
+For example:

-Why Time and Role Management Are Important
+Time Management and Role Clarity

 Trade exhibits go quickly, so personnel needs to work together to keep things operating well.
 Assigning distinct roles like greeters, presenters, product specialists, and lead collectors keeps things from getting mixed up and makes sure that visitors get the attention they need.

-How to Follow Up After the Show
+Following Up After the Show

 When the trade fair ends, etiquette doesn’t stop.
 How your staff follows up after a show can make or break new partnerships.
 You should categorize, prioritize, and contact the leads you get right away.